Welfare in Finland: Student welfare services

+The 2025 Finnish Government, led by Prime Minister Petteri Orpo, plans to reform how student welfare services are organized and delivered.
+Early in the government term, a full review was carried out to examine how effective and cost-efficient current services are.
+The results may lead to changes that allow municipalities to take a larger role in organizing student welfare.
+The government also plans legislative updates to make services more consistent across the country, improve information sharing between authorities, and ensure students can access support without long waiting times.
+Cooperation between different agencies will be strengthened.
+In addition, the Finnish Student Health Service (YTHS) will be more closely linked with the wider health and social welfare system so that student health care is better coordinated.
+These reforms are intended to clarify the roles of central government, municipalities, and wellbeing services counties in supporting children and young people.

 Health system

 The University Hospital of Tampere serves the second most populous metropolitan area in Finland.
 University hospitals and central hospitals administer more demanding forms of health care to patients from around the surrounding region.
 They are all publicly run and charge little or nothing from the patients, instead receiving their funding from the state and the municipalities.

 By the second half of the 1980s, Finns enjoyed a standard of health fully comparable to that of other highly developed countries.
 If health standards did not match those of Finland's Nordic neighbors in all areas, it was because Sweden, Denmark, and Norway were the world's leaders in health care.
 Finland had made remarkable progress, however, and was rapidly catching up.
 In one major area, the prevention of infant mortality, Finland led the world in the mid-1980s: it had the world's lowest infant mortality rate.